Personal network: Characteristics of networks

 Each of these characteristics represents unique aspects of individuals' network relationships.

-Types of personal networks
+Types

 Personal networks can be used for two main reasons: social and professional.
 In 2012, LinkedIn along with TNS conducted a survey of 6,000 social network users to understand the difference between personal social networks and personal professional networks.
 The "Mindset Divide" of users of these networks was compared as follows: